Course quality standards for online courses (iCourses and oCourses)

 - Accessibility and Usability

-ASU Online Faculty Expectations - See the Course Development Checklist for the QM standards that EdPlus has determined are the most essential in o-courses.
+ASU Online Faculty Expectations website - See the Design Standards checklist for the QM standards that EdPlus has determined are the most essential in o-courses.
 Alternatively, you can complete this course quality self-check http://links.asu.edu/courseselfstudy.

 By following our four-step process, design, build, review, and teach, your course should meet these quality standards!